pidge1014/SRD20.Path.V.1.5/Races.md

 - **Dimdweller (4 CP)**: Whenever characters with this trait benefit from [concealment](https://www.d20pfsrd.com/gamemastering/combat#TOC-Concealment) or full [concealment](https://www.d20pfsrd.com/gamemastering/combat#TOC-Concealment) due to darkness or dim light, they gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [Intimidate](https://www.d20pfsrd.com/skills/intimidate), [Perception](https://www.d20pfsrd.com/skills/perception), and [Stealth](https://www.d20pfsrd.com/skills/stealth) checks.
 - **Dusksight (4 CP)**: When making ranged attacks, characters with this trait can reroll the miss chance granted by [cover](https://www.d20pfsrd.com/gamemastering/combat#TOC-Cover) to any target in dim light, and take the better of the two rolls.
 The miss chance for total [concealment](https://www.d20pfsrd.com/gamemastering/combat#TOC-Concealment) applies normally.
 May not be selected with Darkvision.
 - **Darkvision**: Dwarves can see perfectly in the dark up to 60 feet.
+- **Dwarf, Quintessential(10 CP):**  Like your ancestors before your, you are stubborn and strong enough to stand your ground.
+When rolling a will save vs a mind effecting spell, you may roll twice and take the higher result.
+In addition, your strength score increases by +2.
 - **Giant Hunter**: Dwarves with this racial trait gain a +1 bonus on [attack rolls](https://www.d20pfsrd.com/gamemastering/combat#TOC-Attack-Roll) against [humanoids](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Humanoid) with the [giant](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Giant) subtype.
 Furthermore, they gain a +2 bonus on [Survival](https://www.d20pfsrd.com/skills/survival) checks to find and follow tracks made by [humanoids](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Humanoid) with the [giant](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Giant) subtype.
 - **Healthy**: Dwarves with this racial trait gain a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on saves against [disease](https://www.d20pfsrd.com/gamemastering/afflictions/diseases) and [poison](https://www.d20pfsrd.com/gamemastering/afflictions/poison), and they need one fewer consecutive successful save (minimum 1) to be cured of diseases and poisons.
 - **Industrious Urbanite**: Dwarves who have adapted to the expectations of their host cities make double the normal progress on [Craft](https://www.d20pfsrd.com/skills/craft) checks to create non-magical items and gain a +4 bonus on [Profession](https://www.d20pfsrd.com/skills/profession) checks to earn money.